 Many parents imagine college planning will involve shared conversations and steady progress.
 In real life, that is often not what happens.
 The goal is to keep the process moving in a way that feels manageable and approachable.

 Your Binder already has the raw material for a strong brag sheet.
-Here is how to use Scout to pull it all together — your activities, accomplishments, and the details recommenders actually need — so you can hand teachers something useful instead of starting from scratch.
+Here is how to use Scout to pull it all together so you can hand teachers something useful instead of starting from scratch.

 Private college consultants cost $5,000 to $10,000 or more.
 CollegeHound is free.
 But this is not a simple "cheap vs expensive" comparison.
 Here is what each one actually gives your family, where they overlap, and how to decide what your student needs.